2/20/2025

 Michael Thomas

-Hi, thanks.
+Hi.
+Thanks.
 Good morning.
-You guys just talked about increased confidence in getting to that 22% restaurant margin this year, and that's just about 60 basis points of expansion versus 24.
-This is despite, I think, a more copy top line environment since ICR.
-Can you unpack for us what's driving that increased confidence and talk about some of those incremental initiatives throughout 2025 that give you the confidence in this target?
+You know, you guys just talked about increased confidence in getting to that 22% restaurant margin this year, and that's just about 60 basis points of expansion versus 24.
+You know, this is despite, I think, a more choppy top-line environment since ICR.
+So can you maybe just unpack for us what's driving that increased confidence and talk about maybe some of those incremental initiatives throughout 25 that give you the confidence in this target?
 Thank you.

 speaker